ibexa/documentation-developer/docs/guide/repository.md

 Notes:

 - `UrlWildCardHandler` is not currently cached
-- Currently in case of transactions this is handled very simply by clearing all cache on rollback, this can be improved in the future if needed.
-- Some tree/batch operations will cause clearing all persistence cache, this will be improved in the future when we change to a cache service cable of cache tagging.
+- Currently in case of transactions, all cache is cleared on rollback as we don't keep track of what has changed inside each transaction.
+So avoid rollbacks as part of your application logic at all costs, they should only happen in extreme situations.
 - Search is not defined as Persistence and the queries themselves are not planned to be cached.
-Use [Solr](search.md#solr-bundle) which does this for you to improve scale and offload your database.
+Rather use [Solr](search.md#solr-bundle) which does this for you to improve scale and offload your database.

 *For further details on which calls are cached or not, and where/how to contribute additional caches, check out the [source](https://github.com/ezsystems/ezpublish-kernel/tree/master/eZ/Publish/Core/Persistence/Cache).*